viviedu/type-proxy/README.md

 console.log(result.error.display())
 ```

-Typescript users can derive their types from the proxies for free:
+TypeScript users can derive their types from the proxies for free:

 ```typescript
 import { GetType } from 'type-proxy';